olumpeter/web-projects/70-styling-text/c-styling-links/README.md

 - <code>color</code> for the text color.
 - <code>cursor</code> for the mouse pointer style — you shouldn't turn this off unless you've got a very good reason.
-- outline for the text outline.
+- <code>outline</code> for the text outline.
 An outline is similar to a border.
 The only difference is that a border takes up space in the box and an outline doesn't; it just sits over the top of the background.
 The outline is a useful accessibility aid, so should not be removed without adding another method of